Base Project

 Click on the Output Folder icon.

-In the next post, A Clean Start, we will output the CLEAN_START.(p2vr) project and examine the project’s setup and configuration in more detail.
+In the next post, A Clean Start, we will use B1_CLEAN_START.(p2vr) project and examine the project’s setup and configuration in more detail.